williamhatch/william_blog/content/blog/better-read-open-source-software-part1/index.md

----
++++
-title: How to Better Read Open Source Software — Part 1: Introduction to ERD Tools
+title = "How to Better Read Open Source Software — Part 1: Introduction to ERD Tools" date = 2024-03-21 description = "A comprehensive guide on using ERD tools to better understand open source software projects, with practical examples using Rails and Spree."

-tags: [Backend, Programmer, Open Source, ERD, Rails]
----
+[taxonomies]
+tags = ["Backend", "Programmer", "Open Source", "ERD", "Rails"]

+[extra]
+show_comments = true
++++

 # How to Better Read Open Source Software — Part 1: Introduction to ERD Tools